Drawing Circles with Lines: An Exploration of Structured Node Gardens

 3. maximum distance

 The code below shows the place of nodes.
-You can check if the nodes place wrong.
+You can verify if the node placement is correct.
 Of course, you can delete it if you don't need to check.

 for (let n of nodes) {